 Each grant will require matching funds that support the specific grant project, or are drawn from unrestricted support that is not needed to cover other ongoing operating expenses.
 The matching requirement for a Capacity Grant is one to one.
 Once a Capacity Grant is complete, the organization must be able to continue paying for newly added staff through other sources of earned or contributed revenue.
 UMEZ will fund up to 75% of the project cost for an Infrastructure Grant.

 Q: How does a Technical Assistance Grant work?

 Technical Assistance Grants provide funding for short-term consultant engagements that will help an organization to address a particular need.
 This consultancy will result in a planning document that clarifies the issue being addressed and will guide the organization in implementing a proposed solution.

 Organizations that receive a Technical Assistance Grant will be guided through a consultant selection process from UMEZ’s pre-approved consultant pool.
 CIF will recommend several consultants based on criteria that include the organization’s size and mission, project parameters, and consultant expertise.
 CIF staff will provide contract development and management, payment processing, and implementation oversight.

 CIF support for a Technical Assistance project will range from $20,000 to $50,000.
 While leveraged funds are not a requirement for these awards, proposals that include a match are encouraged.

-Q: Can I use a Consultant not on UMEZ’s pre-approved list?
+Q: If my organization is applying for a TA grant, may I use a consultant not on UMEZ’s pre-approved list?